liamchampton/golang-twitter-bot-workshop/Labs/lab-4.md

 r.HandleFunc("/tweetjoke", TweetHandler)
 ```

 Because the `twitter_auth` is within its own package you will also need to add it to your imports.
 This will be a relative path to the file on your machine.
-For example mine is:
+For example:

 ```go
 twitter_auth "github.com/IBMDeveloperUK/twitter-bot-ws/pkg/twitter_auth"